kev20006/slot-machine-react/readme.md

 simple slot machine built using react hooks.
 (This app is still under-construction, Currently being styled)

-Known Bugs:
+#### Known Bugs:
-Wins are being calculated the spin after they are calculated rotation animation is still quite janky - useInterval method to be implemented
+* wins are being calculated the spin after they are calculated
+* rotation animation is still quite janky - useInterval method to be implemented

 ## set up